PetroIvaniuk/llms-tools/README.md

 - [Prismer: A Vision-Language Model with Multi-Modal Experts](https://shikun.io/projects/prismer) - a data- and parameter-efficient vision-language model that leverages an ensemble of diverse, pre-trained domain experts

 ## Images
+- [AnyDoor: Zero-shot Object-level Image Customization](https://damo-vilab.github.io/AnyDoor-Page/) - a diffusion-based image generator with the power to move target objects to new scenes at user-specified locations in a harmonious way
 - [Matting Anything](https://chrisjuniorli.github.io/project/Matting-Anything/), [Code](https://github.com/SHI-Labs/Matting-Anything), [Demo: HF](https://huggingface.co/spaces/shi-labs/Matting-Anything) - an efficient and versatile framework for estimating the alpha matte of any instance in an image with user-prompt guidance
 - [Plug-and-Play](https://pnp-diffusion.github.io/), [Code](https://github.com/MichalGeyer/plug-and-play) - a large-scale text-to-image generative models have been a revolutionary breakthrough in the evolution of generative AI, allowing us to synthesize diverse images that convey highly complex visual concepts
 - [Real-Time Neural Appearance Models](https://research.nvidia.com/labs/rtr/neural_appearance_models/) - a complete system for real-time rendering of scenes with complex appearance previously reserved for offline use, by NVIDIA